wenzhe-li/academic/content/authors/admin/_index.md

 I received my B.E. from the Department of Computer Science and Technology at Tsinghua University, where I was fortunate to work with [Jun Zhu](https://ml.cs.tsinghua.edu.cn/~jun/index.shtml), [Guy van den Broeck](https://web.cs.ucla.edu/~guyvdb/) and [Stefano Ermon](https://cs.stanford.edu/~ermon/). -->

 My name is Wenzhe Li (李文哲).
-I received my B.E. from the Department of Computer Science and Technology at Tsinghua University, where I was fortunate to work with [Jun Zhu](https://ml.cs.tsinghua.edu.cn/~jun/index.shtml), [Guy Van den Broeck](https://web.cs.ucla.edu/~guyvdb/) and [Stefano Ermon](https://cs.stanford.edu/~ermon/).
+I received my B.E. from the Department of Computer Science and Technology at Tsinghua University, where I was fortunate to work with [Guy Van den Broeck](https://web.cs.ucla.edu/~guyvdb/) and [Stefano Ermon](https://cs.stanford.edu/~ermon/).
 Currently, I am working with [Chongjie Zhang](http://people.iiis.tsinghua.edu.cn/~zhang/) at [Institute for Interdisciplinary Information Sciences, Tsinghua University](https://iiis.tsinghua.edu.cn/en/about/).

 My research interests lie in reinforcement learning and probabilistic methods for machine learning.
 I have worked on topics including offline reinforcement learning, score-based generative models, and approximate inference.